ying2212/Driver-Fuel-Consumption-Analysis/README.md

 ## Features
-*Data Input:* Reads fuel consumption data from a .csv file.
+*Data Input:* Reads fuel consumption data from excel

 *Z-Score Calculation:* Leverages pre-calculated Z-scores from the dataset to identify outliers.